Some cool, refreshed spaces will greet Metropolitan Community College students and faculty as they start the new school year.

 The redesigned serving space is “definitely more modern, with a lot of upgrades . . . from top to bottom,” says Phil Jones with Elite Cuisine, which manages the MCC cafes.

 The serving area now includes a salad bar.
 At the three serving stations, customers can choose from the entree of the day, sandwiches and wraps at the deli station, and a full grill.
-There will be grab-and-go stations as well.
 Last school year, the cafe mostly offered grill items (chicken fingers, fries etc.) and wraps.

 Jones says the Penn Valley cafe will be MCC’s only full-service cafeteria.
 The dining operations at Blue River, Longview and Maple Woods have gone to the “e-mart” model, with customers ordering and paying at kiosks, similar to ordering hot food at QuikTrip.
 Both grill and grab-and-go items are available at those campuses.